 23. Environmentally Friendly

-As our world is simply on the verge of climate catastrophe, moving your workers to remote home offices is not only the right choice for the planet, it demonstrates your commitment to reducing your carbon footprint.
-Younger generations care more about the environment than any other, and demonstrating your commitment to robust clean energy and carbon neutral work environment is a marketing windfall.
+As our world is on the verge of climate catastrophe, moving your workers to remote home offices is not only the right choice for the planet but also demonstrates your commitment to reducing your carbon footprint.
+Younger generations care more about the environment than any other, and demonstrating your commitment to a robust, clean energy and carbon-neutral work environment is a marketing windfall.

 24. Pro Work-Life Balance

-As discussed many times in this article, the reduced stress and improved flexibility result in a considerable boost to the employee’s wellbeing.
+As discussed many times in this article, reduced stress and improved flexibility greatly boost the employees’ well-being.
 Work-life balance is the future of work, and you should market this as a key benefit to new and existing employees.

 25. Societal Benefits

 The fact is, the commute is the biggest negative in our working lives.
-Removing the commute from the equation means not only benefits to the employee of time saved and a lower carbon footprint, but there are wider societal benefits.
+Removing the commute from the equation means benefits to the employee of time saved and a lower carbon footprint and wider societal benefits.

-Not all people can be remote knowledge workers; there are many jobs where you absolutely need to be in the workplace.
+Not all knowledge workers can be remote; there are many jobs that require you to be in the workplace.
 Think about the warehouse packers at Amazon, street cleaners, dentists, or anyone else providing physical services.

 26. Increased Mortality